Jaynav04/Crowdfunding_Data/README.md

     - Add the values for each row to a new list.
   - Create a new DataFrame that contains the extracted data.
   - Split each "name" column value into a first and last name, and place each in a new column.
-  - Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.
+  - Clean and export the DataFrame as contacts.csv

 - Final DataFrame resembles the one in the following image: